Are you fond of gardening? I bet you don’t know these common gardening mistakes. Learn what you should avoid and what you should do when gardening.

 1. Proper Watering

-What you can do is to create spaces in between plants as to not to over crowd plants and to keep them healthy giving you less worries about taking care of your plants.
+What you can do is to create spaces in between plants as to not to overcrowd plants and to keep them healthy giving you fewer worries about taking care of your plants.

 3. Over Pruning